-President / Design Principal: Victor F. “Trey” Trahan, III FAIA
+- President / Design Principal: Victor F. “Trey” Trahan

-Design Team: Ed Gaskin AIA, Mark Hash, Michael McCune AIA
+- Design Team: Ed Gaskin, Mark Hash, Michael McCune

-From the architect.
+Text description provided by the architects.
 The Louisiana State Museum and Sports Hall of Fame in historic Natchitoches, Louisiana merges two contrasting collections formerly housed in a university coliseum and a nineteenth century courthouse, elevating the visitor experience for both.
 Set in the oldest settlement in the Louisiana Purchase on the banks of the Cane River Lake, the design mediates the dialogue between sports and history, past and future, container and contained.

 Our exploration focuses on three questions.
 How does our design explore the client brief to exhibit sports and history simultaneously?
 How does it respond to the historic building fabric?
 How does it make a connection to context?

 Our resolution is, first, to interpret athletics as a component of cultural history rather than as independent themes.
 While sports and regional history may appeal to different audiences, the exhibits and configuration explore interconnections between the two.
 The spaces flow visually and physically together, configured to accommodate state-of-the-art exhibits, education and support functions.
 Visitors however can experience both narratives either separately or simultaneously.